Your stem is a simple component but changing it is a great way to refresh your cockpit, but the change will subtly affect how your bike performs.

 Mountain bike stems can be either forged or machined from a single aluminum billet.
 The forging process involves squeezing aluminum under high pressure to give the stem its shape.
 A forged stem is stiff but more expensive than a machined one.
 A machined stem is less costly and has a better finish thanks to precision CNC machining.

 Race Face Turbine R 35 Bike Stem

-The Race Face Turbine R35 bike stem is machined from aluminum, which is super strong but also lightweight.
+The Race Face Turbine R35 bike stem is machined from 7075 alloy, which is super strong but also lightweight.
 As soon as you take it out of the box, you can see that it is a quality component and one of the best MTB stems.

 This mountain bike stem suits chunky handlebars with a 35mm diameter.
 It works perfectly with Race Face’s Next R 35 handlebars, which is worth thinking about if you want to upgrade your cockpit further.